Why this matters

 West Virginia cottage food — your questions answered.

-Do I need to register in West Virginia?
+Do you need a license to sell food in West Virginia?

 West Virginia cottage food laws: what is the short version?

-West Virginia does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-West Virginia allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+West Virginia does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+West Virginia allows online orders, in-state shipping, seller delivery for cottage food sellers.
+West Virginia also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.

-Do I need a cottage food license in West Virginia?
+Do I need a cottage food license or permit in West Virginia?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+West Virginia also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.
 West Virginia may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in West Virginia?

-West Virginia's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+West Virginia's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+West Virginia also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.
 Common no-go categories include tcs, meat, poultry, fish, shellfish.